 The Buddha statue is located at Som Rong Pagoda

 Wat Patum Wongsa Som Rong Pagoda becomes more poetic in the late afternoon.
-Coming here at this time, visitors not only worship the pagoda and pray for peace, but can also buy an impressive and unique photo album.
+Visitors coming here at this time not only worship the pagoda and pray for peace, but can also buy an impressive, unique photo album.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa advice!
+Follow us for the best deals on Vietnam package tours and visa advice!